lopezlean/banners/html/_collections/_300x250/MSatWork_Engage_EquitySolutions_RetargetingV1_DisplayBanner_300x250/index.md

 ---
 layout: "300x250"
-l1: "Create a workforce that’s truly"
+l1: "Create a workforce that’s"
-l2: "invested."
+l2: "truly invested."
 taglineTitle: "Morgan Stanley at Work"
 taglineSlogan: "Your company<br /> at its best"
 service1: "Get started today with"